By Carol Mendes | Translation by Ann Fain

 In Brazil, voluntary service is found on a larger scale in health care and education, and there are countless areas with deficiencies that are brightened up by the work of these volunteers.
 In the state of Pernambuco, for example, some hospitals have developed several organizations, such as the Children’s Maternal Institute (IMIP).
 The volunteers of the Foundation Alice Figueira, who work for IMIP, carry out simple activities to help facilitate the work of the doctors in the hospital.
 They organize files, they make and adjust appointments, they tell stories to the children admitted to the hospital to help relieve their pain, etc.

-When it comes to education, several forms of help exist, such as the incentive to practice sports, schoolvolunteer work reinforcement, incentives to read, among others.
+When it comes to education, several forms of help exist, such as the incentive to practice sports, school reinforcement, incentives to read, among others.
 Just as paid work performed inside a company, voluntary work requires responsibilities and commitments.
 Every volunteer is responsible for knowing the institution or community where they “work”, they are responsible for keeping their commitments, they have to tell the institution if they need to temporarily or permanently leave, and they must be committed to help they can provide.

 But volunteers are more than just social workers, they are individuals who also have the right to be respected, have the opportunity to develop their capacity, receive support in whichever job they perform, be informed about the duties they will perform, and have their work recognized and encouraged.
 When we speak of community activists, we cannot forget a national icon: Hebert de Souza.